cloud9ers/play-sockjs/README.md

 play-sockjs
 ===========

-Play2 plugin for SockJS (Not ready yet for using it)
+Play2 plugin for SockJS (In Progress)
-* So far, you can add only one sockjs
+* You can use it but still requires some work

 ## How to use

- 1. Clone the repo to your local machine
+1- Clone the repo to your local machine

 ```
 git clone https://github.com/ashihaby/play-sockjs.git
 ```
- 2. Compile and publish the plugin to local play repo
+2- Compile and publish the plugin to local play repo

 ```
 cd play-sockjs/project-code
 play publish-local
 ```
- 3. Add it to your play project dependencies
+3- Add it to your play project dependencies

 ```scala
 val appDependencies = Seq(
   "play-sockjs" % "play-sockjs_2.10" % "1.0-SNAPSHOT"
 )
 ```
-4. Include the pluing in conf/play.plugins
+4- Include the pluing in conf/play.plugins

 ```
 10000:com.cloud9ers.play2.sockjs.SockJsPlugin
 ```
-5. Write your controller and inherit from SockJsTrait
+5- Write your controller and inherit from SockJsTrait

 ```scala
 package controllers